All Women’s Tour to the ‘Last Shangri La’

-This is a country where the absolute monarch voluntarily and peacefully ceded power to the people, where wellbeing & happiness trump income & wealth, where forests can never cover less than 60 % of the country by law, where buying cigarettes is illegal, where national dress is proudly compulsory at work and in school and where the ultimate ambition is not to be the world’s top exporter in this or that but to be the first nation to become 100 % organic.
+This is a country where the absolute monarch voluntarily and peacefully ceded power to the people, where wellbeing and happiness trump income and wealth, where forests can never cover less than 60 % of the country by law, where buying cigarettes is illegal, where national dress is proudly compulsory at work and in school and where the ultimate ambition is not to be the world’s top exporter in this or that but to be the first nation to become 100% organic.

-Bhutan with its tree covered hills and snow bedecked mountains, its verdant valleys dotted with whitewashed wood & stone cottages, its cliff hugging monasteries manned by lamas of all ages & sizes, and its charming towns filled with friendly mirchhi-eating people, is a bucket list topper and will remain so for years to come.
+Bhutan with its tree covered hills and snow bedecked mountains, its verdant valleys dotted with whitewashed wood and stone cottages, its cliff hugging monasteries manned by lamas of all ages and sizes, and its charming towns filled with friendly mirchhi-eating people, is a bucket list topper and will remain so for years to come.

 We have been to Bhutan a few times now and it’s one of our most successful destinations

 Wonderful World helps like-minded women see the world in ways they can never dream of with husbands, kids, and parents in tow.